Terrazzo is a wonderful medium for bringing color and creativity to commercial construction projects.

 Designing with terrazzo is like painting a picture in stone.

 Tales in Terrazzo

 “Paintings can be precious, but public art should meet people half way,” stated Cox.
 “The advantage of terrazzo as an artistic medium is that it can be walked on and touched.
 It’s meant to be physically experienced,” she explained.
 “If it’s a well-designed space, it impacts people,” Cox added.
 “People can reflect and slow down in a well-designed space.”

-Whatever form it takes, art set in terrazzo extends an invitation to the public to take pride in the stories, legends and symbols of the locale, its geography and peoples, as told by their artists and craftsmen.
+Whatever form it takes, art set in terrazzo extends an invitation to the public to take pride in the stories, legends and symbols of the locale, as well as its geography and peoples, as told by their artists and craftsmen.
 “Creating terrazzo art is almost like using 21st century glyphs— objects or images that tell the stories,” Massey noted.
-He likes knowing that in 100 or 300n years, the terrazzo and its even older natural aggregates will still be around telling the histories he has set down in stone.
+He likes knowing that in 100 or 300 years, the terrazzo and its even older natural aggregates will still be around telling the histories he has set down in stone.
 “What better medium than something as organic as that?” he asked.

 Massey’s artistry in the terrazzo medium lends itself well to the storytelling function of public art.
 Along with his narrative of Detroit’s history in his Harmonie Park/Paradise Valley mural, the city’s Charles H. Wright Museum of African American History also boasts a terrazzo floor designed by Massey.
 Entitled “Genealogy” and 72 feet in diameter, the floor recounts the African American experience throughout history.
 “If they tore down the building, they’d save the floor, because it has a major function: to tell the history,” Massey declared.